jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 * `exs1024` has a sufficiently longer period than exsplus
 * `exs1024` takes less than x2 execution time than `exsplus`

 ^ For a high-precision simulation purpose which requires a longer period, exs1024 will give a better result.
-The period is much longer, which is two to the poer of 1024, and the execution time won't be longer than twice as exsplus, according to our benchmarking test during the module development.
+The period is much longer, which is two to the power of 1024, and the execution time is only a bit more longer than twice as exsplus, according to our benchmarking test during the module development.

 ---